Amplitudes/amplitudes/_pages/workguidelines.md

 Under €1800,

-* Under €200, use "lazy consensus".
-3 working days notice, please.
+* Under €200,  Email JJ, and default is "yes" if he doesn't respond within 3 working days.
 Check following before ordering
-    * Library for books/journals etc.
+    * Library for books/journals.
-    * Laurent for software licenses etc.
+    * Laurent for software licenses.

 * Orders under €1800 happen without a ton of paperwork after clearing with JJ.